 The method used in this research is the quantitative method.
-Data collection is done by spreading questionnaires to every teacher in the Islamic schools in Indonesia.
-The population in this research is 95 teachers.
+Data collection is done by spreading questionnaires to every employee in the manufacturing industry in Indonesia.
+The population in this research is 263 employees.
 The questionnaire was spread by simple random sampling technique.
+Questionnaire results that were returned validly were 125 samples.
+(47.5% from the whole population)

-The instrument of selfleadership refers to the influence that people exert over themselves and the intention to control their own behaviors.
+The instrument of self-leadership refers to the influence that people exert over themselves and the intention to control their own behaviors.
 Researchers measured this construct by using six items (SL1-SL6) that is developed by Yun et al. (2006).
-Knowledge sharing refers to the actual sharing of the knowledge obtained by teachers through an individual's experience in the workplace.
+Knowledge sharing refers to the actual sharing of the knowledge obtained by employees through an individual's experience in the workplace.
 This study used four items from the measuring standards of Lee (2001) to share knowledge and two items from the study done by Faraj & Sproull (2000).
 So, the author used six items (KS1-KS6) to measure the level of knowledge sharing.
-Teacher innovation means that teachers offer new ideas in the effort of improving an organization's performance; next, they work to change those ideas into reality.
-The researcher adopted five items (TI1-TI5) developed by Scott & Bruce (1994) to measure innovative behavior.
+Employee innovation means that employees offer new ideas in the effort of improving an organization's performance; next, they work to change those ideas into reality.
+The researcher adopted five items (EI1-EI5) developed by Scott & Bruce (1994) to measure innovative behavior.
 All variables are measured in the five-points Likert scale type.
 Every closed questions/statement, five answer options are given, which consist of: strongly agree (SA) with 5 scores, agree (A) with 4 scores, Neutral (N) with 3 scores, disagree (DA) with 2 scores, and strongly disagree (SDA) with 1 score.
 The method in data processing is by using PLS and SmartPLS 3.0 software as the tool.
+For further item's list used in this research, can be seen in Table 1 below